South Korea Will Interview Thousands Of Athletes After Rape And Abuse Allegations

 He acknowledges that the current scandal in South Korea bears some superficial resemblance to the case of Larry Nassar, the former USA Gymnastics national team doctor.

-But Chung points out that Nassar was sentenced to a total of more than 300 years in jail for multiple sex offenses.
+But Chung points out that Nassar was sentenced to a total of more than 300 years in prison for multiple sex offenses.
 In addition, USA Gymnastics' entire board of directors resigned, as did the interim president of Michigan State University, where Nassar worked as a physician.

 "That didn't happen in Korea," Chung says.
 Although the head of the Korean Sport and Olympic Committee apologized to victims and the public, officials have not resigned or lost their posts as a result of the allegations.